eficode-academy/jenkins-katas/labs/pr-based-workflow.md

 We do not want everybody to be able to push directly to master, without the CI server checking the quality of the code.
 So we need our Git repository to block incomming pushes directly to master.
 In that way we can ensure that the only way in to master is through a PR.
-This can be done in [GitHub](https://help.github.com/en/github/administering-a-repository/enabling-required-status-checks) under `settings->Branches`, Branch protection rules and then click on `add rule`
+This can be done in [GitHub](https://help.github.com/en/github/administering-a-repository/enabling-required-status-checks) under `settings->Branches`, Branch protection rules and then click on `add rule`.

 ### Tasks